Dinas Powys: Religious sites

 St. Peter's Church on Mill Road is the village's main Church in Wales parish church, while the Catholic congregation worships at St. Mary's on Edith Road.
 St Peter's was built in 1929–1930 to replace the old "Iron Church" in the village square, which had served as a chapel of ease for St. Andrew's since 1881, but could only hold 180 worshippers.
 The new church's foundation stone was laid on St. Peter's Day on 29 June 1929; it was consecrated on 15 October 1930.
-The church was designed by the Glamorgan architect J. Coates Carter, and was built after his death.
+The church was designed by the Glamorgan architect John Coates Carter, and was built after his death.
 The stained-glass window above the main altar was donated by Ralph Henry Green (of Garnhill House).
 Much of the masonry was reused from the recently demolished Cyfarthfa Ironworks.
 St Peter's is currently a Grade II listed building.

 Dinas Powys is also noted for its 14th-century Norman parish church, dedicated to St Andrew.
 This is located in the hamlet of St Andrews Major, just under a mile away from the village centre.
 There is also the nearby church of St Michael and All Angels in Michaelston-le-Pit.

-There are two Methodist chapels in the village.
-One is a small "tin tabernacle" in the Eastbrook area; the larger Methodist Church backs onto Station Road.
+There are two Methodist chapels in the village: one is a small "tin tabernacle" in the Eastbrook area; the larger Methodist Church backs onto Station Road.
 Dinas Powys Baptist Church meets in the Parish Hall on Britway Road, and Bethesda Chapel is on Fairoaks.
 Ebenezer Presbyterian Church is located in the Highwalls Road area.